hootanht/PersianDate/README.md

 ## CI Pipeline

 The CI pipeline is defined in `.github/workflows/ci-cd.yml` and uses `windows-latest` as the VM image.
 It restores NuGet packages, builds the solution, runs tests, and publishes the NuGet package.
+The pipeline installs .NET versions 5.0.x, 6.0.x, 7.0.x, and 8.0.x to ensure compatibility with all targeted frameworks.
 ## Developer [![Twitter Follow](https://img.shields.io/twitter/follow/hootanht?style=social)](https://twitter.com/hootanht)

 | Name | Github | Email | Telegram |